spaethtech/ucrm-plugins/docs/phpstorm.md

 And when the pages are requested in the browser, the breakpoints should be hit and your IDE should have the desired information.
 Debug as desired!

+> _**IMPORTANT:** As these breakpoints are in the deployed code, and your impulse will likely be to alter the code
+> during the process, **DO NOT** forget to make the actual changes in your local source code._
+>
+> _Additional tools to automate this process are forthcoming._